honusz/Tonalite/README.md

 Create the PyInstaller release executable by running the command `python3 -m PyInstaller tonalite.spec`

-If you have [UPX](https://upx.github.io/) installed, the build will be much faster and smaller.
+If you have [UPX](https://upx.github.io/) installed, the output will be much faster and smaller.

 ## Feature Set